caesar1457/Soil_moisture_sensors_filter_trang/README.md

-# EKF Soil Moisture Sensor Project
+# Soil Moisture Sensor Project

 ## Project Overview
 This project implements a soil moisture sensor system based on Extended Kalman Filter (EKF).
 The system consists of Arduino code and Python code, which are used for sensor data acquisition and filtering, respectively.